evanx/refetcher/README.md

     await delay(config.delayDuration);
 }
 ```
-where we pause this service for a configured delay before the next fetch operation.
+where we pause this service for a configured delay e.g. 2 seconds, before the next fetch operation.

 ## Queues